gregorywmorris/Maven-Power-Outage-Challenge/README.md

 * Fill in blanks based on Event Type and NERC Region averages.
     * Fill remaining after by just Event Type.
 * Identify US states and Canadian provinces.
-* Identify duplicate dates, and confirm if duplicated based on the time range and area affected.
+* Identify duplicate dates, and export list to Excel for manual comparison to confirm if merge is neccessary.
 * Column names to all upper case.
 * Save as 'DOE_final.xlxs'.